GoodDay360/Tempest-Launcher/README.md

 # Tempest Launcher <img src="https://i.imgur.com/1wfpYd5.png" align="right" title="Maestral" width="110" height="110">
 Get your own free Minecraft Skins/Capes.
 [Download](https://github.com/GoodDay360/Tempest-Launcher/releases/download/1.0/Tempest-Launcher_1.0.exe) Tempest Launcher.
 # Features
+- All players that use the same launcher can see each other Skins/Capes
 - HD Skins Support
 - Transparent Skin Support
 - Your cape also support Elytra( If your Cape included elytra)